Diana Serra Cary: Acting

 Baby Peggy was "discovered" at the age of 19 months, when she visited Century Studios on Sunset Boulevard in Hollywood with her mother and a film-extra friend.
 Her father, Jack, a former cowboy and park ranger, had done work as a stuntman and stand-in for Tom Mix in a number of his cowboy films.
 Impressed by Peggy's well-behaved demeanor and willingness to follow directions from her father, director Fred Fishback hired her to appear in a series of short films with Century's canine star Brownie the Wonder Dog.
 The first film, Playmates in 1921, was a success, and Peggy was signed to a long-term contract with Century.

 Between 1921 and 1924, Peggy made close to 150 short comedy films for Century.
 Her films often spoofed full-length motion pictures, social issues and stars of the era; in one, Peg O' The Movies, she satirized both Rudolph Valentino and Pola Negri.
 She also appeared in film adaptations of novels and fairy tales, such as Hansel and Gretel and Jack and the Beanstalk, contemporary comedies, and a few full-length motion pictures.

 In 1923, Peggy began working for Universal Studios, appearing in full-length dramatic films.
 Among her works from this era were The Darling of New York, directed by King Baggot, and the first screen adaptation of Captain January.
 In line with her status as a star, Peggy's Universal films were produced and marketed as "Universal Jewels", the studio's most prestigious and most expensive classification.
 During this time, she also starred in Helen's Babies, opposite Clara Bow.

 The success of the Baby Peggy films brought her into prominence.
 When she was not filming, she embarked on extensive "In-Person" personal appearance tours across the country to promote her films.
 She was also featured in several short skits on major stages in Los Angeles and New York City, including Grauman's Million Dollar Theatre and the Hippodrome.
 Her likeness appeared on magazine covers and was used in advertisements for various businesses and charitable campaigns.
 She was also named the Official Mascot of the 1924 Democratic Convention in New York City, and stood onstage waving a United States flag next to Franklin Delano Roosevelt.

-By the age of 5, she had her own line of various endorsed items, including dolls in her likeness, sheet music, jewelry, and even milk.
+By the age of 5, she had her own line of various endorsed items, including dolls in her likeness, sheet music, jewelry, and milk.

 As a child, Frances Gumm (later Judy Garland) owned at least one Baby Peggy doll.
 Cary would later befriend Garland, and wrote in her autobiography that she believed Garland's mother had pursued fame for her children based on Baby Peggy's success.